 If the design is too “busy”…it can be off-putting.
 Ever seen a pattern somewhere that was so cluttered with elements as to be totally unappealing?
 Yep that’s what we call an out of whack design.

-Supplies You Need To Design Handmade Cards
+Supplies Needed To Design Handmade Cards

 If you’re mystified about the nuances of paper this post may help to enlighten you 🙂

-Gift wrap paper, ribbons, buttons, fabric, tiny flatbed gemstones, and stickers, so you can bling it up a little-or a lot.
-As long as you follow the guidelines of symmetry and focal points described above, you can get as creative as you want.
+You’re going to want to have some handy embellishment tools as well.
+These suggestions include: Gift wrap paper, ribbons, buttons, fabric, tiny flatbed gemstones, and stickers, so you can bling it up a little-or a lot.
+As long as you follow the guidelines of symmetry and focal points described above, you can get as creative as you want!

 Never be set back by card crafters’ block anymore!
 Whether it’s birthdays, Christmas, congrats, you don’t have to be clueless anymore 🙂